 As well as help from the government, don't forget to see what help you can get from family and friends where you can, even if it's just by giving you an occasional break by looking after your child.

-For more information on what benefits are available, use the benefits calculator on the Entitledto website.
+For more information on what new baby benefits are available, use the benefits calculator on the Entitledto website.